 Children of other faiths or celebrating different traditions are actively encouraged to tell others about them.
 The school has several resources which explain other faiths, cultures and traditions to our children.

 Children study aspects of World Faiths and approximately two weeks per year of the Religious Education curriculum is devoted to World Faiths.
-Other traditions, faiths and cultures may be explored through other cross-curricular topics.
+Other traditions, faiths and cultures are explored through other cross-curricular topics.

 We do not look at other faiths in comparison with Roman Catholicism, but rather in terms of what practising other World Faiths looks like for believers.
 Understanding, respect and tolerance are key elements to our programme of study.